AllyYL/casestudy/src/projects/bloom.md

 ####  A factory technician walking me through how she communicates revisions.
 <br>

-These conversations revealed a common thread: users want to begin with expressive intent, and shift into control once the direction is clear.
-This insight directly shaped our decision to build a conversational-to-control flow—starting with prompts, then refining with sliders and editing tools.
+These conversations revealed a common thread: **users start with intent, then shift into precision**.
+This insight directly shaped our decision to build a **conversational-to-control flow**—starting with prompts, then refining with sliders and editing tools.

 We also uncovered hidden setup flows that professionals rarely mention explicitly, such as: selecting or customizing avatar size and body measurements, as well as using pattern libraries.